jemc/docker-swift-onlyone/README.md

 ## Todo

-* It seems supervisord running as root in the container, a better way to do this?
-* bash command to start rsyslog is still running...
 * Add all the files in /etc/swift with one ADD command?
 * supervisor pid file is getting setup in /etc/